fedral/kaggle_SteelDefectDetection/README.md

 	* step 4: [Optional] Using traditional ML algorithm to propagate and restore the boundory；

-* WE don't rely on one single-type network：
+* Don't rely on one single-type network：
 	- GPU hardware demanding during large image training;
 	- Redundant computation on normal region should be reduced;